SERA CHAIrpersON - Anita Thomas

 MJUST headshot.jpg

-Treasurer - David Hancock
+Treasurer - HILLARY SMITH

-General Board Member: - Jen Ford
+General Board Member - Jen Ford

 Brisbane, Queensland

-• Well-developed communication skills.
+• Well-developed communication skills including teaching and training.

 • High level skills in linking science with practice.